 A. Enrollment.
-All entries must have been published, aired or distributed Nov.
-15, 2015-Nov.
-14, 2016.
+All entries must have been published, aired or distributed between Nov.
+15, 2022, and Nov.
+14, 2023.
 Entries must have been written or produced by undergraduate students who were enrolled full-time or part-time at an SEJC member college or university during this timeframe.
 This includes seniors who graduated during this period.

 B. One student, one entry.
-Each student is allowed to submit only one entry in the individual awards categories (Nos.
-1-22).
-There are two exceptions: Each school may designate one student to submit an entry in two different individual categories (special designee).
-And all students, whether they have entered one category or not, may be entered into the College Journalist of the Year category.
+Each student is allowed to submit only one entry in the individual categories (Nos.
+1-21).
+There is one exception: Each school may designate three students (“special designees”) who can submit entries in two individual categories.

-Other than the two noted exceptions, students who submit entries in two or more individual categories will be disqualified.
+Other than this exception, students who submit entries in two or more individual categories will be disqualified.

-School categories (Nos.
-23-30) are not subject to the one-student, one-entry rule because the awards are presented to the institution, not individuals.
+School categories are not subject to the one-student, one-entry rule because the awards are presented to the institution, not individuals.

 D. Multiple authors.
 Individual entries written by more than one student are acceptable.
 If a single entry is submitted by more than one student, as in the case of co-authors, double bylines or co-producers, the single entry is considered to be each of the student’s one allowable entry.
 In any category in which the entry or entries contain a byline with multiple authors, at least one of the authors must be on all of the articles entered.
 All bylines on a story must be listed with each entry in this category.

-G. Items to be entered.
-All entries will be submitted in digital form in a contest website.
+F. Items to be entered.
+All entries will be submitted in digital form to a contest website.
 All entries must have been published in print or online, or have been broadcast during the contest dates of Nov.
-15, 2015-Nov.
-14, 2016.
+15, 2022, and Nov.
+14, 2023.

-H. Enter online.
-Entries will be submitted online at www.sejc.org in Fall 2016.
-The deadline will be in December 2, 2016.
+G. Enter online.
+Entries will be submitted online at www.sejc.org; the deadline will be Wednesday, November 29, 2023.

-I. Certification.
-The faculty designate for each member institution must complete an online certification form by submission deadline.
-The faculty designate will be required as part of that certification to list the categories the school is entering and the name of the special student designee who is allowed to enter two individual categories.
+H. Certification.
+The faculty designee for each member institution must complete an online certification form by submission deadline.
+The faculty designee will be required as part of that certification to list the categories the school is entering and the name of the special student designee who is allowed to enter two individual categories.

-K. Judges’ comments: Judges’ comments on each entry will be made available to the faculty designate of each member institution at the SEJC convention.
+J. Judges’ comments: Judges’ comments on each entry will be made available to the faculty designee of each member institution at the SEJC convention.

-L. Unclaimed certificates.
-All unclaimed certificates will be mailed to faculty designates at the schools involved within six weeks after the convention.
+K. Unclaimed certificates.
+All unclaimed certificates will be mailed to faculty designees at the schools involved within six weeks after the convention.